bombcheck/ESP8266_ArtNet-LED-DMX-Node/README.md

 # ESP8266_LED-DMX-ArtNetNode
 ESP8266 based WiFi ArtNet V4 to DMX, RDM and LED Pixels

-## Known Issues & Feedback
-Please see the issues tab for known issues or to submit bugs or suggestions

 ## Getting Started
 ### Compiling
  - You need the latest ESP8266 Arduino Core files and the latest Arduino IDE version.